ibm-cloud-docs/direct-link/faqs.md

 ## Can I restrict the regions that my Direct Link can reach?
 No. IBM Cloud offers two options: (1) a single region only, or (2) all regions, with the Global Routing add-on.

+## What if I used the automated ordering process for Equinix Cloud Exchange and I was assigned a subnet that overlaps my internal network?

+As of March 2018, the recommended best practice is to cancel your automated order and submit a new ticket to fill out the Direct Link questionnaire.
+You should indicate whether you prefer another subnet in the 10.254.x.x range or the 172.32.x.x range.

+## What is the difference between Direct Link Exchange and Direct Link Connect?

+These two services are similar, relatively low-cost, latency tolerant, and rapid entry points to the benefits of IBM Cloud Direct Link.
+In a nutshell, Exchange utilizes datacenter providers and Connect utilizes Telco carriers.
+Here are some additional details:

+**Direct Link Exchange** is for customers who prefer to utilize an exchange inside a datacenter.
+With an Exchange service, customers can enable multi-cloud connectivity to their Colocation rapidly, because the underlying circuits are provisioned already (these other cloud providers must already have a physical interconnection present within the facility).

+Direct Link Exchange can allow for a multi-cloud, shared use environment through a single cloud exchange port, created by an NNI connection at Layer 2 between IBM Cloud and the Cloud Exchange Service Provider.
+Port speeds are available up to 1Gb.

+**Direct Link Connect** is for customers who prefer to utilize their existing network between their own on-premises deployment and IBM Cloud.
+With a Direct Link Connect service, customers can use new and existing Telco networks (such as MPLS) to enable IBM Cloud rapidly, by leveraging pre-provisioned underlying circuits.

+With Direct Link Connect, both IBM and the partner will connect to the customer at Layer 2 and 3 through dual, Layer-2 10G Network-to-Network Interfaces (NNIs), operated by IBM partners in facilities worldwide.
+Port speeds are available up to 5Gb.